Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Relative to Wyoming, our data show that Casper's latest annual appreciation rate is lower than 90% of the other cities and towns in Wyoming.
+Relative to Wyoming, our data show that Casper's latest annual appreciation rate is higher than 90% of the other cities and towns in Wyoming.